 Texas Department of Housing and Community Affairs (TDHCA) Programs

-Comprehensive Energy Assistance Program (CEAP): Provides utility assistance and energy-related home improvements.
+Comprehensive Energy Assistance Program (CEAP): Utility bills and other energy-related home upgrades are covered by the CEAP.

-Application: Applications are processed through local community action agencies.
-Eligibility criteria and application procedures are available on the TDHCA website.
+Application: Local community action organizations are responsible for processing applications.
+Applications and eligibility information are available on the TDHCA website.

 Texas Homeowner Assistance Fund (TXHAF)